mtutucki/AdviceGeneratorApp-frontendMentor/README.md

 * [Technologies](#technologies)

 ## About the project
 Advice generator app is challenge from frronted mentror site.
+It's inspired me to do a project uses API. <br>
-It's inspired me to do a project uses API.
+The API let you to refresh advice request every 2 minutes.

 ## Technologies